Old books get a new lease of life: a look inside the poetspaleis

 ‘Very valuable’

-Eduard Kamsteeg, one of the book restorers, says that despite the sometimes repetitive nature of the work, he finds it very valuable.
+Eduard Kamsteeg, a library employee who cleans the books, says that despite the sometimes repetitive nature of the work, he finds it very valuable.
 “I love old books, because thanks to my cleaning work they will hopefully still be in good condition in a few hundred years.
 That is what I find so wonderful about this work”, he said.

 Silvius explains that without the poetspaleis, the library would not have been able to accept a large donation of books from a deceased professor.
 The collection had been stored in a basement and was slightly damp.
 “We were unsure whether we could accept it, because if there are insects or mould in it, you don’t want that here.
 But now that we have the poetspaleis, it is possible!”, says Silvius.